Vinay-Singanapalli/ATG-DEBATE-DAG/README.md

 - Round-by-round output printed to the terminal
 - Final judge summary + winner printed to the terminal
 - A single log file written for the run (JSONL)
-- A DAG diagram image generated for the run [conversation_history]
+- A DAG diagram image generated for the run

 Requirements
 ------------
-- Python 3.10+ recommended. [conversation_history]
+- Python 3.10+ recommended.
-- Ollama installed and running locally (the project uses an Ollama chat backend through LangChain). [conversation_history]
+- Ollama installed and running locally (the project uses an Ollama chat backend through LangChain).

 Setup (first time)
 ------------------